 What is the Estimate at Completion formula and how do you know which EAC formula to use?

-The appropriate EAC project management formula can vary, depending on the situation at hand.
-There are four formulae that can be used to calculate EAC.
-For example, you would use different formulae based on whether the original estimate was flawed or whether there were ongoing vs one-time project delays, etc.
+The appropriate EAC project management formula can vary, depending on the situation.
+Four formulae can be used to calculate EAC.

 - When the initial estimates were wrong, are now obsolete, or cannot be used as an accurate forecast, use the following formula: